 - Work location(s) MUST be on Yale campus(es)

 The total processing time for an H-1B application, involves three stages: Yale preparation (OISS adviser, host department and international scholar), the DOL step, and USCIS review.
-The entire process can take up to four months using premium processing (an additional $2500 fee) or as long as 10 months without premium processing.
+The entire process can take up to four months using premium processing (an additional $2500 fee, $ 2805 as of 2/26/24) or as long as four to six months without premium processing.
 While the Department of Labor will not allow H-1B processing to begin earlier than six months prior to the start date, OISS recommends submitting all materials to OISS at least seven months in advance to be officially part of the OISS processing queue.
 OISS advisers prioritize all H-1B requests in order of the beneficiaries' current status end dates and the dates of their request submission to meet timely petition submission deadlines.

-The department is required to pay a salary to the H-1B beneficiary and that salary must meet the “prevailing wage” as determined by the DOL.
-Because of these strict DOL requirements (as well as policy from the Office of Postdoctoral Affairs), part-time positions are not eligible for Yale H-1B sponsorship.
+The department is required to pay a salary to the H-1B beneficiary that meets the “prevailing wage” as determined by the DOL.
+Because of these strict DOL requirements (as well as Yale compensation policies for specific appointment type), part-time positions are not eligible for Yale H-1B sponsorship.

 All H-1B requests must be processed through OISS.
-Outside attorneys are not authorized to petition for H-1B status for any Yale employee without written consent from the OISS.
+Yale policy does not allow outside attorneys to represent Yale in the preparation of the H-1B petition for any Yale employee without written consent from the OISS.